Top 6 Best LinkedIn Prospecting Message Templates

 I always recommend crafting each message from scratch, personalizing it by adding a nugget you find in the recipient's profile.
 This human-to-human approach that I teach my clients leads to 26 meetings booked for every 100 targeted connection requests.
 If you’re curious about my approach, I describe it in this video.

 This human-to-human approach to prospecting does require a bit more time per prospect (about 5-10 minutes per lead).
 One way to speed that up is to start with a template.
-Below, I'll provide several LinkedIn messaging templates that are a good starting point for you to start crafting a message.
+Below, I'll provide several LinkedIn messaging templates.
+Use them as a framework or starting point for you to start crafting a message.
 But always keep in mind that you should personalize it with a nugget you find on the prospect’s profile.

 Contents